-All monuments shall be inscribed with the grave section, row and number to which they relate.
+All monuments must be inscribed with the grave section, row and number to which they relate.
 The maximum measurement above ground level for a burial memorial erected within the cemetery is 3 feet high and 2 feet wide.

 The only memorials allowed in the area designated for cremated remains are the Parish Council pre-approved styles of desk, tablet or small headstone memorials, details of which will be supplied by the Clerk's office on request.
 These must be mounted on a 2ft x 2ft concrete base.
+The base does not form part of the memorial.
 If ashes are interred in a standard burial plot the rules about memorials apply.